magomimmo/modern-cljs/doc/tutorial-01.md

 In this first tutorial we are going to create and configure a minimum ClojureScript ([CLJS][1]) project by using the [boot][2] build tool.

-## Install Boot
+## Requirements

-bla bla bla
+This tutorial requires Java and `boot` to be installed on your computer.

+To install Java follow the [instructions][3] for your operating system.
+To install `boot` follow the very easy instructions in the corresponding section of its [README][4].

+Test the installation by issuing the `boot -h` command at the terminal.
+Then submit the `boot -u` command to get the latest `boot` updates.

-## Create a project structure
+## Create the project structure

 A minimum CLJS web project is composed of 3 files:

-* an html page
+* an html page;
-* a CLJS source code
+* a CLJS source code;
-* a `boot` build file to compile the CLJS
+* a `boot` build file to compile CLJS source code.

-Even if CLJS does not dictate any directory structure, it's a good practice to organize the files of your project in such a way that it will be easy for anyone, even yourself in a few months, to be able to understand the project components and its structure.
-Moreover, each building tool has its own idiosyncrasies which they call defaults.
-The more you adhere to the defaults of the tool in your hand, the less it will be your pain to workaround them.
+Even if CLJS does not dictate any directory structure, it's a good practice to organize your project in such a way that it will be easy for anyone, even yourself in a few months, to be able to understand the project components and its structure.
+Moreover, each building tool has its own idiosyncrasies, which they call defaults.
+The more you adhere to the defaults of the tool in your hand, the less it will be your pain in managing the project.

-By taking into accounts these premies, let's create a directory structure for our new project, named `modern-clsj`, by adhering as much as possibile to `boot` used defaults.
+By taking into accounts these premies, let's create a directory structure for our new project, named `modern-cljs`, by adhering as much as possibile to the `boot` defaults.

-The directory structure layout to be obtained is the following:
+The suggested directory layout of the project is the following:

 ```bash
 modern-cljs/